200th RED HORSE SQUADRON

 HISTORY

-Although regular Air Force units historically completed heavy contingency construction, particularly in Southeast Asia, the 200th Civil Engineering Squadron is the first Air National Guard unit of its type to undertake this mission.
-The 200th Civil Engineering Squadron Heavy Repair (HR) is headquartered in Port Clinton, Ohio.
-The 200th sister unit is the 201st Civil Engineering Flight (HR), located at Indiantown Gap Military Reservation, Pennsylvania.
-In the event of mobilization, both units would be merged, and the combination of both units would form the 200th Civil Engineering Squadron (HR) (Wartime Configuration).
+Although regular Air Force units historically completed heavy contingency construction, particularly in Southeast Asia, the 200th Civil Engineering Squadron, Heavy Repair (CES, HR) is the first Air National Guard unit of its type to undertake this mission.
+The 200th CES, HR is headquartered in Port Clinton, OH.
+The 200th sister unit is the 201st Civil Engineering Flight, Heavy Repair, (CEF, HR) located at Indiantown Gap Military Reservation, PA.
+In the event of mobilization, both units would be merged, and the combination of both units would form the 200th CES, HR (Wartime Configuration).
 All Air National Guard and Reserve units have approximately 200 personnel assigned.

-The 200th RHS also has an Air Technician Detachment barrier team of five personnel.
+The 200th CES, HR also has an Air Technician Detachment barrier team of five personnel.
 Their mission is to install aircraft arresting systems at Air National Guard bases or joint civilian-military airports.

-For a period of time, the 200th RHS also operated a heavy construction equipment-operators familiarization course.
-This course began in 1985 when the Army course at Fort Leonard Wood, Missouri became overburdened.
+For a period of time, the 200th CES, HR also operated a heavy construction equipment-operators familiarization course.
+This course began in 1985 when the Army course at Fort Leonard Wood, MI became overburdened.
 Air National Guardsmen from all the states and territories attended.
 This course was later dropped.

-Members of the 200th RHS attend many diversified training classes: Rapid Runway Repair (RRR), Water Well Drilling, Demolition (Basic and Quarry operations), and M-60 machine gun and M-16 rifle training, just to name a few.
+Members of the 200th CES, HR attend many diversified training classes: Rapid Runway Repair (RRR), Water Well Drilling, Demolition (Basic and Quarry operations), and M-60 machine gun and M-16 rifle training, just to name a few.

-The Air National Guard’s oldest RED HORSE Squadron the 200th RHS has operated for some 37 years out of its Port Clinton base, working with the 201st RHS in Indiantown Gap Military Reservation.
-Both units got the go-ahead to plus-up under BRAC 2005.
-The 200th activated its 200-person Detachment 1 in Mansfield, Ohio.
-The 200th with its Det 1, now brings a 404-person RED HORSE Squadron and one of only two such National Guard squadron-detachment combinations within a single state.
+The Air National Guard’s oldest RED HORSE Squadron the 200th RHS has operated for some 37 years out of its Port Clinton base, working with the 201st RHS in Indiantown Gap Military Reservation, PA.
+Both units got the go-ahead to plus-up under the Base Realignment and Closure (BRAC) in 2005.
+The 200th RHS activated its 200-person Detachment 1 in Mansfield, OH.
+The 200th RHS with its Det 1, now brings a 404-person RED HORSE Squadron and one of only two such National Guard squadron-detachment combinations within a single state.

 OPERATIONS